 When young associates are sent out to network, success is typically measured by the number of new contacts they come back with.
 The process can be pretty painful, particularly for the shy, but at least there's a concrete result at the end.

 Unfortunately, it probably isn't the result you want.
-The most successful associate - the one with the most business cards - has just confirmed how pushy and insincere some lawyers can be.
-There are plenty of new contacts, but no new relationships.
+The most successful associate – the one with the most business cards – has just confirmed how pushy and insincere some lawyers can be.
+New contacts does not equal new relationships.

 And you look for opportunities to help your contacts out.
 If you think they should know one of your other contacts, you introduce them.
 If you come across something that might interest them, you share it.
 They're at the back of your mind as a possible fit when someone asks you for a recommendation.

-There's usually no immediate payback.
+There's usually no immediate payback, indeed it could be years before you reap the rewards.
 You are enjoying the relationship for its own sake, and because you want to be part of that community.
 But if the opportunity arises for one of your network to help you out, you've built the sort of relationship that means you'll be the first person they think of.

 Aim to build relationships with existing and potential clients and with potential referrers.